broadinstitute/ega_submissions/README.md

 ## Making Changes
 Deploying any changes to this repository has two different methods based on where the changes are made.
-In order to push changes to the Python code to GCR, you'll need the gcloud CLI installed.
+In order to push changes to the Python code to GCR, you'll need the `gcloud` CLI (Command Line Interface) installed.
 See directions [here](https://cloud.google.com/sdk/docs/install).

 ### Script Updates
 All Python code is contained in a Docker image, which is stored in Google Container Registry.
 The Terra workflows then pull these Docker images in the WDLs.